Guide to the Esther Louise Bock papers

 Collection summary: Documents from a public health nurse who worked for the Indian Health Service in Alaska.

-Esther Louise Bock was a public health nurse who worked in Alaska during the mid-1940’s with the United States Department of the Interior.
-She traveled to Alaska from California in 1944 to work at a variety of hospitals through the Indian Health Service until 1947.
+Esther Louise Bock was a public health nurse who worked in Alaska during the mid-1940’s with the United States Deparment of the Interior.
+She traveled to Alaska from California in 1944 to work at a variety of hospitals through the Indian Health Servivce until 1947.
 She notably worked at hospitals in Juneau and Nome.
-Bock’s work included working with childen and tuberculosis in Alaska Native communities.

-The collection contains a variety of different materials Bock collected in Alaska including printed work by George Ahgupuk, original art from Marilyn Tingook, other original art work, personal photographs of community members from the communities Bock worked in, scenic photographs, a photo album scrap book, multiple postcards, letters, and other personal correspondence.
+The collection contains a variety of different materials Bock collected in Alaska including art prints by George Ahgupuk, original art from Marilyn Tingook, other original artwork, personal photographs of community members from the communities Bock worked in, scenic photographs, a photo album scrapbook, multiple postcards, letters, and other personal correspondence.
 Within the collection are three editions of the Indian Hospital Digest and Bock’s application for a permit to enter Alaska.

 Arrangement: Collection materials are sorted by type of document.